amb23/gettingAndCleaningData_courseProject/README.md

     the raw data set.
 It also contains a list of the variables used in the tidy table produced by the above script.

-3.tidy_table.Rda
+3. tidy_table.Rda

-    An .Rda file containing the tidy table.
+    An .Rda file containing the tidy table as required from part 5 of the assignment.

-4.tidy_table.txt
+4. tidy_table.txt

    A plain text file with the same information as above.